 Each confirmation student is paired with either an adult in their life such as a godparent, neighbor, etc. or a trusted adult in the congregation for their three years of confirmation.
 As we shift our ministry to meet the needs of the community during the pandemic, the Confirmation Mentor program will shift to a "pen pal" format, providing intergenerational connection and support.

 In previous years, mentor nights have included:

 Confirmation Students Lead!

 Youth engaging in leadership opportunities in the congregation and community is an important part of our confirmation program.

-Youth are encouraged to lead in worship.
-There are many opportunities to serve during the pandemic for our online worship and outdoor worship.
+Youth are encouraged to lead in worship!
+There are many opportunities to serve in worship for our indoor and outdoor worship services.
 Learn more by contacting Pastor Ali!